The average hourly pay for a Dog Walker is $14.82.

 This job does require some physical strength in order to maintain control of one or multiple dogs which may be large or particularly strong; bending and stooping is also necessary in order to interact with dogs and clean up the messes they leave.
 The weather outside…Read more

 Dog Walker Tasks

-Walk and sit clients' dogs.
+- Walk and sit clients' dogs.

-Ensure dogs are safe and properly cared for.
+- Ensure dogs are safe and properly cared for.

 - Give dogs water, food and simple medication when requested by clients.

 Explore the most common career paths for Dog Walker.
 Thickness and color of lines indicates popularity of movement from one job to the next.
 Visit our career path planner

 What is the Pay by Experience Level for Dog Walkers?